 Cause the times they are a-changin.

+This blog is the basis my self help book: Mastering Adulthood: Go Beyond Adulting to Become an Emotional Grown-Up, which takes you through all the steps to find your purpose and build the skills you need to stay flexible!
 If you found this skill helpful, I hope you will share it with other’s who might benefit.
-If you have questions about how to be skillful in your life, I hope you will send me a message in the comments section!
 Or sign up for the new Mindful-Mastery Skill Clips on Youtube, SKILL WEEKLY newsletter, or follow me on Facebook, Twitter, or Instagram.

 Join the Mindful-Mastery